TESOL Quarterly: Editor history

+60th Anniversary

+In their final year as co-editors, Charlene Polio and Peter De Costa, both at Michigan State University, completed their tenure with the 60th annivesary special issue "TESOL Quarterly Turns 60: Another Major Milestone for the Journal and Our Field".
+The issue (volume 60, issue 2) consisted of an editorial introduction and eighteen invited articles by prominent scholars in the field.

 50th Anniversary

-On the 50th anniversary, TESOL Quarterly titled their annual report (2016) "Reflecting Forward".
+On the 50th anniversary, completing the tenure for Co-Editors Brian Patlridge and Ahmar Mahboob, both at the University of Sydney, TESOL Quarterly titled their annual report (2016) "Reflecting Forward".
 In this report, it is stated that, based on the 2015-2016 data, TESOL has more than 11,000 members in 160 countries.
 In addition, it started to provide grants and awards to its members.
 Each award provides up to US$2500 for applicants who are currently working on research or would like to start research projects that are aligned with the TESOL Research Agenda.
 TESOL received 67 grant request submissions in 2016.

 In terms of publishing, articles from expanding circle countries increased dramatically around the 1990s.
 Also, studies in EFL countries increased in the past 20 years and most of these articles came from Asia Pacific contexts.
 In this report, Canagarajah summarizes the changes and the emerging trends as follows: